 These models use synth-action keys, but they are designed with red lights behind them, acting as a visual aid.
 While I’d much rather prefer more realistic keys, it’s hard to argue when the asking price is so low.

 The previous LK keyboards were somewhat outdated, but the most recent Casiotone LK-S250 and LK-S450 are a much-needed update, giving you the same learning experience with more modern sounds and body construction.

 Overall, this series is very similar to the Casiotone CT keyboards aside from the light-up keys.

 CT-X & WK series

 Price Range: $200 – $500

-The CT-X/WK series is best described as the CTK series on steroids.
-While the CTK series makes compromises to hit the beginner price bracket, the CT-X/WK series ups the ante, and gives players better sounds and a lot more features to work with.
+The CT-X/WK series is best described as the Casiotone series on steroids.
+While the Casiotone series makes compromises to hit the beginner price bracket, the CT-X/WK series ups the ante, and gives players better sounds and a lot more features to work with.

 Beginners might be quite overwhelmed by the larger number of controls, but experienced players will welcome the added customizability.
 Faders and buttons make performing a lot easier, giving performances a more dynamic edge.

 The biggest upgrade here is the inclusion of Casio’s AiX Sound Source engine (CT-X only), making these keyboards comparable to more expensive digital pianos, at least in terms of sound.
 Synth action keys are still the norm though, so this isn’t the perfect piano substitute.

 The modern CT-X5000 moves the bar even higher.
 This keyboard includes dual 15W speakers and bass reflex speakers, which allow you to hear the details of the sound without requiring expensive external speakers or amplifiers.